orionrobots/orionrobots.github.io/_posts/2022-12-27-motion-tracking-workbench-accessories.md

 date: 2022-12-27T14:43:36.558Z
 description: Ideas for a motion tracking workbench helper
 tags:
-  - robot-building
+  - robot building
-  - robotics-tools
+  - robotics tools
-  - learn-robotics-at-home
+  - learn robotics at home
-  - robot-videos
+  - robot videos
-  - robotics-blogging
+  - robotics blogging
-  - robotics-content
+  - robotics content
 category: robot-building
 ---
 Twitter user Rue Mohr recently suggested building a [motion tracking workbench lamp](https://twitter.com/RueNahcMohr/status/1607616703881678850).
 This is a great idea, as if you are moving around on the bench, and you need light focusing on where you are working, you could have the device adjust the focus for you.